danielharrell/does_music_move/does_music_move.md

 For if there were, then it would allow the melody to move in it continuously rather than discretely.

 But this reflects a still deeper difference between the movement of the melody and the motion of our hand in following it.
+And this difference involves the matter of identity rather than continuity.
 For the melody is *composed* of the notes it moves between, while our hand is not so composed of the places it moves between.
 And this explains at once why the melody has to move discretely.
 It has to move discretely, because it has *to become* what it is.
 And this means passing through only those notes that compose it, and that distinguish it, thus composed, from any other melody.
 But then the melody can only *be* what it is by becoming so, over an interval of time.
-And in this sense, the melody is temporal rather than spatial.
+And in this sense, the melody is temporal rather than spatial, with an identity in time rather than space.
 But this is then another reason, and a more decisive reason, to think that there isn't really a space for the melody to move in.
-For if there were, then it would allow the melody to be spatial rather than temporal; which is to say, it would allow the melody to *be* what it is in space without having to become so, and to remain what it is, unchanged, through every change of place.
+For if there were, then it would allow the melody to possess an identity in space; which is to say, it would allow the melody to *be* what it is in space without having to become so, and to remain what it is, unchanged, through every change of place.

-Or to put this point a different way, that perhaps captures the nonsense more strongly: if there really were a space for the melody to move in, then there would be a melody to hear, when we hear it move.
+Or to put this point a different way, that perhaps captures the nonsense more strongly: if there really were a space for the melody to move in, then there would be a melody to hear, in the space where we hear it move.
 But there isn't.
-We hear the leap in "Twinkle, Twinkle", for example, without hearing anything leap.
-All we hear are the unleaping notes, between which the leap is silently made.
+We hear the leap in "Twinkle, Twinkle", for example, without hearing anything making the leap.
+For we hear this leap being made between unleaping notes, without hearing anything further to which we might attribute the leap.
 And this is the case with music in general.
+We hear a movement being made between unmoving notes, without hearing anything further to which we might attribute the movement.
-All we hear are unmoving notes, between which a movement is made.
-So we hear movement, without hearing anything move.
-But how, in that case, could there
-*be* any movement to hear?
+So we hear movement, without hearing anything making the movement.
+But how, in that case, could there *be* any movement to hear?
 And what could be making it?

-Yet this is only the start of the nonsense; and the end of the nonsense implicates the very way we seem to inhabit the space we hear music move in.
-We can see this through an objection to the analysis I just gave.
+Yet this is only the start of the nonsense.
+And the end of the nonsense implicates our very inhabitance of the space music moves in.
+We can see this through an objection to the analysis
+I just gave.
 True, the objection runs, we have a sense of the space motion ordinarily occurs in, that we cannot apply to the movement of music.
-For applying it makes nonsense of the movement, by depriving this movement of any object to which it could be attributed.
+For applying it makes nonsense of the movement, by depriving this movement of any object to which it might be attributed.
 But what follows from this?
-Perhaps only that the space in which music moves is not ordinary, but extraordinary.
-And this is one way to understand my earlier defense of the sense---the complete sense---made by the space in which music moves.
-For as I accounted for it, this was not an observed sense of space, but rather an inhabited sense.
+Perhaps only that the space music moves in is not ordinary, but extraordinary.
+And this is one way to understand my earlier defense of the sense---the complete sense---made by this space.
+For this was not an observed sense of space, but rather an inhabited sense.
 The sense, for example, in which we *face* the note being moved to, and reach it as a goal.
-So if there *is* a space for music to move in, which makes sense of the movement, then this space will have to be understood from within, as a matter of inhabitance, rather than from without, as a matter of observation.
+So if there
+*is* a space for music to move in, which makes sense of the movement, then this space will have to be understood from within, as a matter of inhabitance, rather than from without, as a matter of observation.

 Well, fair enough.
 But this makes the nonsense of such a space even easier to see.
 For what is it, finally, that makes an inhabited sense of space extraordinary rather than ordinary?
-Here is one answer I find plausible---and it is the answer given, for example, by Heidegger, when he speaks of our being-in-the-world.
+Here is one answer I find plausible---the answer given, for example, by Heidegger, when he speaks of our being-in-the-world.
 An inhabited sense of space is extraordinary, in not stopping